 3. Your Reach

-Other strategies you can use to further broaden your reach include:
+Other strategies you can use to broaden your reach further include:

 • Social media marketing

-• Blogging regularly on your own site
+• Blogging regularly on your website and sharing those blogposts

-• Guest blogging
+• Guest blogging and podcasting

 • Joint ventures